ivanUkasKorac/passwordManager/README.md

 Both the username and password can only be 256 characters long, and are only ASCII characters (codes from 33 to 126 inclusive).

-Even if an unwanted person got to the file with the passwords it should be safe because of the implementation of the following features.
+Even if an unwanted person got to the file with the passwords it should be safe because of the implementation of the following.

 Safety features:
   1. Safe storage:
     -a random value (salt) is added to each password, which is passed through the cryptographic digest function -salt and the result of the cryptographic function are stored in the file -the function used by the program is PBKDF2WithHmacSHA1, which protects passwords from "brute force", "rainbow tables" attacks and is resistant to collisions
     -the algorithm increases its intensity with iterations, which makes it more secure than some others (e.g. MD5) -the program now works based on comparing the results of cryptographic functions, which makes it difficult for attackers to do their job
   2. Preventing guessing:
     -password complexity of at least 10 characters and at least one number and uppercase letter is specified -after changing the password, changing to the current (old) password is prohibited
   3. Periodic change:
     -the administrator can request a password change -after a certain time, the system itself asks for a password change (currently set to 30 days) which ensures more frequent password changes
   4. Theft:
-		-Disabled recording of password when logging in or changing password
+    -disabled recording of password when logging in or changing password